Daltraxx/gg-tools/README.md

 # GG Tools

-A collection of utilities and tools for development.
+A collection of utilities and tools for automating tasks and workflows.

 ## Features